EddieEngine/alx-zero_day/README.md

-My first readme
-I am editting this file as requested
+I'm now a ALX Student, this is my first repository as a full-stack engineer